Remote employee training

 Think of remote training programs as a manual.
 In order for employees to arrive at your desired goal, whether it’s mastering a software or improving their sales skills, they need to learn information in a logical way.

-Because of this, think of your entire training program as a roadmap divided into modules that mark different topics or milestones you want employees to have.
+Because of this, think of your entire remote training program as a roadmap divided into modules that mark different topics or milestones you want employees to have.
 Later on, create specific lessons that will fall under each module, and take note that lessons should be bite-sized and easy to consume.

 The module “The Functions of X App” can have lessons that highlight specific use cases of the software, and each use case is a separate lesson that comprises a case study and in-app walkthrough.